 To view Dr. Gary S. Smith’s book on Amazon, please click here.

-THE CENTER FOR VISION & VALUES DEPENDS ON THE SUPPORT OF READERS LIKE YOU.
+THE INSTITUTE FOR FAITH AND FREEDOM DEPENDS ON THE SUPPORT OF READERS LIKE YOU.
 DONATE TODAY.

 - The Faith of Mark Twain: A Q&A with Dr. Gary Scott Smith - July 21, 2021